invertedv/testGo/docs/gomFile.md

 pair of the name of the feature followed by the embedding dimension (field:dim).

-A model need not have all three of cat, cts, and emb, but it must have at least one.
+Note: a model need not have all three of cat, cts, and emb, but it must have at least one.

-The models are sequential.
+The NN models are sequential.
 The input layer is constructed by goMortgage.
 The *k*th layer has the form:

 - layer\<k\> : \<layer specification\><br>